Updated: Nov 8

 Summertime is peak astrophotography season.
 Not only is the Milky Way the most prominent at this time of year but some of the most exciting deep-sky objects can also be photographed in summer!
 This is another installment of our guides to help you find out what to image each season.
 We won't keep you, below are our recommendations for summer astrophotography targets.

 You can find our list of the best targets for the other three seasons below:

-As we showed you on the 11th Episode of Galactic Hunter, the heat brings out lots of hot pixels in each of your single shots, which, in the end, can really ruin what otherwise would be a great image.
+As we showed you on the 11th Episode of Galactic Hunter, the heat brings out hot pixels in each of your single shots, which, in the end, can ruin what otherwise would be a great image.
 In the video, you can see us using an uncooled Canon 7D Mark II DSLR camera in the desert of Nevada where temperatures reach above 100 degrees.
 We compare our single shots of Messier 74 during a very hot night and several weeks later when the temperature went down.
 The difference in quality is insane.

 In short, if you expect to image in very high temperatures this Summer, make sure to take your darks and bias frames properly, and try to make the best out of the cooler nights.

 Comparison of a single shot of M74 taken under different temperatures.
 Click the arrow!

 The targets listed below are, in our personal opinion, the 15 best deep-sky objects to photograph for beginner astrophotographers.
 This list contains 12 nebulae, 3 globular star clusters, and 1 categorized as "other" totaling a nice 16.
 Why the extra target?
 One of these suggestions is actually a 2-in-1 option featuring two nebulae very close to each other.